Using identity-based policies (IAM policies) for DataSync

-We recommend that you first review the introductory topics that explain the basic concepts and options available for you to manage access to your DataSync resources.
-For more information, see Overview of managing access permissions for DataSync.
+Before you begin, we recommend that you learn about the basic concepts and options for managing access to your DataSync resources.
+For more information, see Access management for AWS DataSync.

 us-east-2